zzzprojects/learn-orm/tutorials/codingseb-expression-evaluator/functions.md

     }
 ```

-Now to add the above extension method to use inside an expression or script, we will use the `StaticTypesForExtensionsMethods` property as shown below.
+To use extension methods Expression Evaluator need to know which classes implements extension methods.

+ - Expression Evaluator do not find extension methods by itself because depending on the size of your assembly it can be very slow.
+ - But if you want, you can use `StaticTypesForExtensionsMethods` list as shown below.

 ```csharp
 public static void Example2()